sutaakar/cargo-examples/README.md

 # cargo-examples
 Examples showing usage of Cargo in integration tests.
+To run any test module just execute "mvn clean install" from test module directory.

 ###sample-app-engine
 Contains source code of demo application.